crolllab/teaching/Bioinformatics_Tools/README.md

 ### Courses on genome sequencing, assembly and epigenetics

-Please refer yourself to the Moodle for the course documents.
+Please refer to the Moodle for the course documents.